Grupo Financiero Galicia S.A. (GGAL) Shares Soar Above 1-Year High - News Heater

 GGAL’s Market Performance

 The stock of Grupo Financiero Galicia S.A.
-(GGAL) has seen a -2.15% decrease in the past week, with a 3.61% rise in the past month, and a 58.67% gain in the past quarter.
-The volatility ratio for the week is 3.97%, and the volatility levels for the past 30 days are at 4.79% for GGAL.
-The simple moving average for the past 20 days is -2.21% for GGAL’s stock, with a 43.81% simple moving average for the past 200 days.
+(GGAL) has seen a 9.76% increase in the past week, with a 4.07% rise in the past month, and a 47.72% gain in the past quarter.
+The volatility ratio for the week is 5.16%, and the volatility levels for the past 30 days are at 4.95% for GGAL.
+The simple moving average for the past 20 days is 2.61% for GGAL’s stock, with a 48.82% simple moving average for the past 200 days.

 Analysts’ Opinion of GGAL

-During the last 5 trading sessions, GGAL fell by -2.72%, which changed the moving average for the period of 200-days by +118.33% in comparison to the 20-day moving average, which settled at $16.85.
-In addition, Grupo Financiero Galicia S.A. saw 79.22% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GGAL rose by +9.76%, which changed the moving average for the period of 200-days by +119.52% in comparison to the 20-day moving average, which settled at $16.86.
+In addition, Grupo Financiero Galicia S.A. saw 88.54% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GGAL